efortney/RIDR/README.md

 # RIDR

 ## What is RIDR?
 RIDR is a PWA (Progressive Web App) that allows for a user to take full advantage of compaines such as Uber, Lyft, and local taxi companies all from one app.
-It is primarily a proof of concept as it is currently a violation of Uber's terms of service to user their API to compare prices with third parties.
+It is primarily a proof of concept as it is currently a violation of Uber's and Lyfts terms of service to use their API to compare prices with other competitors.

 ## Getting Started
 In order to run development for this project, you will need to have NPM / Node and React installed.
 Check the resources section below to find hyper-links to the respective web sites.